devdogio/RucksackDocs/docs/CharacterEquipment/Equipment.md

 ## Equipping An Item

 You can equip an item with the `IItemInstance.Use()` function.
-The example below gets the Item Instance from the UI slot and equips it to the current player character.
+The example below creates a new Item Instance from an item definition and uses the instance.

 ```cs
 using Devdog.General2;